swati-gwc/Corona_Catch/README.md

 This is a simple game developed using Pygame.

 ### Aim of Game </br>
-To Shoot as many Corona possible before it touches the line
+To Shoot as many Corona as possible before it touches the line

 ### Guide
 Start the Game : Press Space key</br>